Fast Extra Gradient Methods for Smooth Structured Nonconvex-Nonconcave Minimax Problems: Discussion: first-order methods for Lipschitz continuous operators

 \section{Discussion: first-order methods for Lipschitz continuous operators}

-{\cblue Throughout this paper, we studied and constructed efficient methods in a class of first-order methods:
+Throughout this paper, we studied and constructed efficient methods in a class of first-order methods:

 denoted by $\mathcal{A}$, for smooth structured nonconvex-nonconcave problems.
 We observed that all existing first-order methods, including the FEG, required an additional condition, such as the negative comonoticity, on a Lipschitz continuous $\F$ to guarantee convergence.
 One would then be curious whether or not there exists an (efficient) method in class $\mathcal{A}$ that guarantees convergence without any additional condition on a Lipschitz continuous $\F$.
-Unfortunately, the following lemma states that there exists a \emph{worst-case} smooth example that none of the methods in $\mathcal{A}$ can find its stationary point.
-The corresponding smooth function is illustrated in Figure~\ref{fig:smooth_worst}. }
+Unfortunately, the following lemma states that there exists a \emph{worst-case}\footnote{ \cite{hsieh:21:tlo,letcher:21:oti} also introduce worst-case minimax examples that existing methods cannot find a stationary point.
+A key difference from our example is that their saddle-gradient operators are not Lipschitz continuous.
+In addition, the considered classes of methods in \cite{hsieh:21:tlo,letcher:21:oti} exclude EG+ and FEG, unlike the class $\mathcal{A}$. } smooth example that none of the methods in $\mathcal{A}$ can find its stationary point.
+The corresponding smooth function is illustrated in Figure~\ref{fig:smooth_worst}.